Jorgecmartins/riscv-emulator/README.md

 `cargo run riscv-program/build/test.bin`

-Note: The current instruction being executed is printed on stderr
+Notes: This was kinda a speed-run expect bugs.
+The current instruction being executed is printed on stderr